-80. What ABG results are seen in severe cystic fibrosis?
+67. What do the ABG results show in patients with severe cystic fibrosis?

-Chest physiotherapy for secretion drainage, pancreatic enzyme replacement, administration of salbutamol and ipratropium bromide, inhalation of hypertonic saline or DNAsa, and antibiotics for infectious exacerbations.
+Chest physiotherapy for secretion drainage, pancreatic enzyme replacement, administration of salbutamol and ipratropium bromide, inhalation of hypertonic saline or DNAse, and antibiotics for infectious exacerbations.

-82. What is the gold standard management treatment for cystic fibrosis?
+69. What is the gold standard treatment for cystic fibrosis?